General Owl Physiology

 Order: Strigiformes (Owls)

-group of mainly nocturnal (active at night) birds classified as belonging
+Owls are a group of mainly nocturnal (active at night) birds classified as belonging

 to the order Strigiformes, a group which is most closely related to